EntropyString/JavaScript/README.md

 What you should actually ask is, "how many strings do I need and what level of risk of a repeat am I willing to accept"?
 Rather than one-size fits all solutions, you should seek understanding and explicit control.
 Rather than swallowing 122-bits without thinking, investigate your real need and act accordingly.
 If you need IDs for a database table that could have 1 million entries, explicitly declare how much risk of repeat you're willing to accept.
 1 in a million?
 Then you need 59 bits.
 1 in a billion?
 69 bits.
 1 in a trillion?
 79 bits.
 But **_openly declare_** and quit using UUIDs just because you didn't think about it!
 Now you know better, so do better :)

 And finally, don't say you use version 4 UUIDs because you don't **_ever_** want a repeat.
 The term 'unique' in the name is misleading.
 Perhaps we should call them PUID for probabilistically unique identifiers.
-(I left the "universal" out since that designation never really made sense anyway.)
+(I left out "universal" since that designation never really made sense anyway.)
 Regardless, there is a chance of repeat.
-It just depends on how many you produce in a given "collision" context.
-Granted, it may be small, be is **_is not zero_**!
+It just depends on how many UUIDs you produce in a given "collision" context.
+Granted, it may be small, but it **_is not zero_**!
+It's just a probability that you didn't explicitly specify and may not even have really understood.

 [TOC](#TOC)